 Survodutide (development code BI 456906) is one of the more interesting molecules in the incretin pipeline because of what its second receptor does.
 Where semaglutide acts on the GLP-1 pathway alone, survodutide is a dual agonist of the GLP-1 receptor and the glucagon receptor.
-It is being developed jointly by Boehringer Ingelheim and Zealand Pharma, and it is investigational — not approved for any use, anywhere.
-Here is a straight read of the two Phase 2 trials that define what we actually know.
+It is being developed jointly by Boehringer Ingelheim and Zealand Pharma, and it remains investigational — not yet approved for any use, anywhere, though as of mid-2026 it has moved from Phase 2 to positive, published Phase 3 results.
+Here is a straight read of the trial record, Phase 2 and Phase 3 both, and what it establishes so far.

 What it is, and why the glucagon arm matters